C-Undritz/Pattern-Spiel/README.md

 ---
 ># **MODIFYING THE GAME**
 ## Game Difficulty.
+Difficulty is subjective and the set difficulty settings have changed throughout the course of development.
+Fortuanately the set difficulty settings are very easy to change and below describes how.

 The difficulty offered by the set difficulties is described in the how to play page and each is function of the grid size, colour number and view timer.
 These are set at certain levels for the set difficulties within the JavaScript with number values that can be changed easily to adjust the challenge offered at each of the difficulty levels.

 Shown below: This can be done within the 'script.js' file by changing the value assigned to the variables in case statements within the function 'setDifficultyVariables'.